kevinwlu/iot/lesson1/README.md

 ### 1. Raspberry Pi only supports SDHC (High Capacity up to 32GB) cards with the FAT (File Allocation Table) file system

-### 2. On a laptop, download the latest New Out-Of-Box Software (<a href="https://www.raspberrypi.org/downloads/noobs/">NOOBS</a>) zip file and extract the zip file to a folder
+### 2. On a laptop, download the latest New Out-Of-Box Software ([NOOBS](https://www.raspberrypi.org/downloads/noobs/)) zip file and extract the zip file to a folder

 * Insert a new or reformatted SD card, go to the folder, select all items, then drag and drop them to the SD card